alvgaona/turtlesim-nav/README.md

 ## Visualization

-The visualization in this project is powered by [Rerun](https://rerun.io/), which must be installed before running the simulation.
-Once installed, the node utilizes Rerun to log and display data throughout the simulation process.
+The visualization in this project is powered by [Rerun](https://rerun.io/).
+The node utilizes Rerun to log and display data throughout the simulation process.

 > [!IMPORTANT]